sanjeetchau/functional_programming_haskell_hutton/README.md

 - need to figure out how to add all the obsidian notes and anki flashcards along with the code from the tutorial
 - need to finish the course

+### overall goal with the course:
+####    be able to think/prorgam in a completely different way than I have in the past